AmalH/City-Weather-Flutter-Bloc/README.md

 # Nth Fibonacci Number as a Restful API

-This repo presents a simple php implementation of the nth fibonacci number problem.
+This repo presents **a simple php implementation** of the nth fibonacci number problem.
-It exposes this implementation as a consumable REST endpoint.
+It **exposes this implementation as a consumable REST endpoint**.

-The repo also mocks a very basic cruds system around the FibonacciSet entity. (a FibonacciSet is: {a number, its nth fibonacci number})
+The repo also mocks a very **basic cruds system** around the FibonacciSet entity. (a FibonacciSet is: {a number, its nth fibonacci number})

 As an example of **securing a REST endpoint**, this repo uses the **[Magic Admin PHP SDK](https://github.com/magiclabs/magic-admin-php)** to disable unauthorized users from consuming some endpoints.